 - Eliminates the need for physical storage space

-Transformational Purchase Orders
+Transformation Purchase Orders

-A transformational purchase order is when one existing inventory item is transformed, through the use of a third party vendor, into one or more different items.
+A transformation purchase order is when one existing inventory item is transformed, through the use of a third party vendor, into one or more different items.
 In the apparel industry, this includes a third party vendor adding logos, graphics, embroidery, or other design elements that change the original piece of inventory.
-When using transformational purchase orders, transformed items have the cost of both the original root product as well as the incremental processing cost of the 3rd party vendor.
+When using transformation purchase orders, transformed items have the cost of both the original root product as well as the incremental processing cost of the 3rd party vendor.
 In multi-step transformations using multiple vendors, new purchase orders and drop ship information are automatically created.
 The system automatically creates payables for the incremental costs and transformation purchase orders can also tear apart assembled inventory.

 Customer Relationship Management